MediaTek-Labs/mips_tool_chain/release_scripts/nanotemplate/github.md

 #### Bug Fixes

 * Fix for incorrect branch targets in assembler output due to relocation minimizing pass ( CR MOLY00690538, MOLY00690538).
-This problem can also be worked around by adding -Wa,-mno-minimize-relocs to compiler flags.
+This problem can also be worked around by adding -Wa,-mmnimize-relocs to compiler flags.

 * Fix incorrect exception-handling information in assembler due to linker relaxation.